tizenorg/platform.core.uifw.dali-core/automated-tests/README.md

     ./execute.sh

+By default the tests execute in parallel, which is faster but does not produce a single output file (summary.xml).
+Use this to execute the tests in series:

+    ./execute.sh -s

 This will execute dali, dali-unmanaged and dali-internal test sets.
 Note that the output summary for the first will be printed before running the second.

 To execute a subset of tests, you can run individual test sets, e.g.